Need Help With Your Logistics Project?

 This article will explain how offline functionality works in logistics mobile applications and list technologies you’ll need to leverage for such a solution.
 We’ll also tell you about the IntelliSoft dev team’s experience in adding offline functionality to the logistics application, the struggles we experienced, and how we have faced them.

 What is the Offline First mobile app?

 Imagine that you are uploading the new Story to your Instagram profile.
 And then, you found out there is no Internet connection.
 What will happen next?
 The app saves your picture to cache so that it appears in the Story section once your device connects to the Internet.

 This functionality demonstrates the Offline First software engineering principle, which allows accessing functions of a mobile app while the Internet connection is poor or non-existent.

 The offline mode is beneficial for social media apps.
-But, there are some cases, in particular in the logistics and warehousing industries, where the offline mode is crucial for the overall work processes and successful work of employees.
+But, there are some cases, in particular in the logistics and warehousing industries, where mobile app offline data synchronization is crucial for the overall work processes and successful work of employees.

 As we said, offline functionality might be critical for the user experience of mobile and web applications.
 Now, let’s look at examples of offline functionality for the logistics industry that includes:

 Think about a delivery guy delivering an on-demand order from a restaurant.
 He’s on the way to the customer’s location, and suddenly the courier app on his mobile device loses its connection with the Internet.
 The guy doesn’t know how to reach the point of destination, nor can he inform the customer that he’ll be late because of the traffic jam.
 In this case, offline features might be helpful for a built-in offline map that shows the direction saved in the cache and allows sending order updates automatically once the courier device re-establish the proper Internet connection.